PA-400 Series Front Panel

 USB ports

-Use one of the two ports to bootstrap the firewall.
+Two USB ports for debugging and administration only.
+Use one of these ports to bootstrap the firewall.

 Bootstrapping enables you to provision the firewall with a specific PAN-OS configuration and then license it and make it operational on your network.